-Abdo Hassan is a Visual artist, based in Cairo, Egypt.
+Abdo Hassan is an Art Director and a Visual artist, based in Cairo, Egypt.

 Specialized in digital visual arts, digital collages, and mixed media, joined international exhibitions, and got featured in various books and magazines.